gbovolenta/comet/README.md

 General features:

 - **Gas handling.** Any molecular formula can be used as a gas species (H₂, N₂, NH₃, CH₃OH, ...).
 Molecules are identified once at load time from their bond connectivity and elemental composition, then tracked using persistent molecule IDs.
-The slab can contain any combination of elements, including elements also present in the gas phase.
-Molecular masses are determined automatically from the gas templates.
-- **Mixtures with exact composition.** The mixture composition is specified by integer ratios, for example `ratios: {H2: 3, N2: 1}`, together with a total pressure.
-COMET determines the whole-molecule populations that most closely approximate the ideal-gas target PV/kBT, while preserving the specified molecular ratio exactly.
+- **Gas mixtures composition.** The mixture composition is specified by integer ratios, for example `ratios: {H2: 3, N2: 1}`, together with a total pressure.
+COMET maintains the specified ratio while choosing the molecule counts that give the closest possible ideal-gas target pressure.
 - **Molecule-aware partitioning.** The `z_cutoff` separates the buffer region from the pressure-control region used for GCMC insertion and deletion moves.
 Molecules are assigned by center-of-mass position, so they are never split across the boundary.
 - **Energy evaluation.** COMET supports MACE (`pip install comet[mace]`) and ORCA as energy-evaluation engines for the Metropolis acceptance criterion.
 MACE models are supplied via `model_dir`, with foundation models supported directly; ORCA requires the `orca` executable to be available on `PATH`.